HLasse/TextDescriptives/docs/information_theory.rst

 - `{doc/span}._.entropy`: the Shannon entropy of the text using the `token.prob` as the probability of each token.
 Entropy is defined as :math:`H(X) = -\sum_{i=1}^n p(x_i) \log_e p(x_i)`.
 Where :math:`p(x_i)` is the probability of the token :math:`x_i`.
-- `{doc/span}._.perplexity`: the perplexity of the text. perplexity is a measurement of how well a probability distribution or probability model predicts a sample.
+- `{doc/span}._.perplexity`: the perplexity of the text.
+Perplexity is a measurement of how well a probability distribution or probability model predicts a sample.
 Perplexity is defined as :math:`PPL(X) = e^{-H(X)}`, where :math:`H(X)` is the entropy of the text.
 - `{doc/span}._.per_word_perplexity`: The perplexity of the text, divided by the number of words.
-Can se considered the length normalized perplexity.
+Can be considered the length-normalized perplexity.

-These information theoretic measures is for example often used to describe the complexity of a text.
+These information theoretic measures are for example often used to describe the complexity of a text.
 The higher the entropy, the more complex the text is.
-Similarly, one could imagine filtering text based on the per word perplexity given the assumption that highly surprising text is in fact non-coherent text pieces.
+Similarly, one could imagine filtering text based on the per-word perplexity given the assumption that highly surprising text are in fact non-coherent text pieces.

 .. note:: The information theory components require an available lexeme prop table from spaCy which is not available for all languages.
 A warning will be raised and values set to np.nan if the table cannot be found for the language.